YETI (YETI)

 12. Is Now The Time To Buy YETI?

-Before making an investment decision, investors should account for YETI’s business fundamentals and valuation in addition to what happened in the latest quarter.
+When considering an investment in YETI, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

 We see the value of companies helping consumers, but in the case of YETI, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 On top of that, YETI’s Forecasted free cash flow margin suggests the company will ramp up its investments next year, and its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-YETI’s P/E ratio based on the next 12 months is 16.1x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+YETI’s P/E ratio based on the next 12 months is 17.3x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are superior stocks to buy right now.